-You know sugar can make you pack on the pounds, isn’t great for your skin or your teeth and offers little in the way of nutritional value.
+You may already know that consuming too much sugar is not recommended and offers little in the way of nutritional value.
 But does it cause cancer?

 If you’re in the Southern California area and are in search of a cancer specialist, call (800) USC-CARE (800-872-2273) or visit www.cancer.keckmedicine.org/request-an-appointment/ to schedule an appointment.